Monday, June 05, 2006

 Section 16 of RA 9262 defines “Permanent Protection Order” (PPO) as the protection order issued by the court after notice and hearing.

-Please take note that while a TPO may be decided ex parte, notice to the alleged offender and due hearing are necessary for the issuance of a PPO.
+While a TPO may be decided ex parte, notice to the alleged offender and due hearing are necessary for the issuance of a PPO.

 What if the offender refuses or fails to appear during the hearing for the issuance of a PPO?